— About —

 Beck Bennedetta is a nonbinary organizer who grew up throughout the south and currently considers Asheville, North Carolina home.
 Part of the Pansy Collective, they help organize a yearly queer arts festival, Pansy Fest.
 They live for queer southern resilience against southern pride.
 When they’re not organizing, they enjoy painting, learning to play new instruments, and spending time amongst the flowers.
 They have a BA in sociology and gender studies, a passion for disability justice, and a penchant for fizzy water drinks.

 James Heatherly is a photographer, cinematographer, graphic designer, and trans activist.
+He is from Kentucky .
 He has an intense passion to share peoples stories and help them speak on a platform that they otherwise might not have access to.
 If he's not out taking photos or getting video footage, he's either writing, exploring this beautiful planet or spending time with his exquisite Fiancée, Taylor.

 Cady is Transilient's life source as the web designer.
 Cady makes glitchy art, interactive multi-media installations, weird music, and websites and mobile apps for causes she cares about.
 She's also totally into interaction and experience design.
 Like it's weird how much she's into that.